How to use angular ng-class directive

 The ng-class directive in Angular

-For dynamically adding or removing the CSS classes from the HTML elements like div, span, input fields etc. you may use the ng-class directive.
+For dynamically adding or removing the CSS classes from the HTML elements like div, span, input fields, etc. you may use the ng-class directive.

 You may specify the CSS classes in different ways in the value of ng-class directive.

-Following are the ways:
+The following are the ways:

 • One way is to use the string in the value of ng-class for specifying CSS class names.
 There, you may specify one or more classes.
 If you specify more than one class then separate those by spaces.
 For example: